AH: I’m Amanda Hess and I’m a critic-at-large at the New York Times, where I write about internet and pop culture.

 AH: I mean I always find that when I try to forecast something that will happen, it never does.
 But what I would like to see happen is a greater ability to literally see the power structures that we’re dealing with when we’re on social media.
 All of these companies claim to be very interested in transparency, but obviously they are not.
 I think if there were strategies for making that stuff more visceral, I would be interested in that.

 JO: If you were to go down that route I would really, really recommend talking to Wendy Liu who just, I think her book published today, Abolish Silicon Valley.
 The subtitle is How to – I have it right here on my desk.
 How to Liberate Technology From Capitalism.

 AH: That sounds great.
 I can’t wait to read that.

-JO: yeah, it really like it’s pretty like hard hitting and doesn’t cut any corners.
-It made me feel like my book was too vague like it’s very much just like calling a spade a spade.
+JO: Yeah, it’s pretty like hard hitting and doesn’t cut any corners.
+It made me feel like my book was too vague; like it’s very much just calling a spade a spade.

 AG: Well, I think it’s good to have many books that approach the question from different angles.
 But that sounds super interesting so thank you.
 I think that’s good for now.
 I mean this was super interesting and I feel like I could definitely keep going down the road of many questions but I think that was really, really great and I appreciate it so much.

 JO: Can I add a plug for bird nature cams?
 Just because we’re talking about the internet and attention.